naturalis/barcode-constrained-phylogeny-backbone/doc/project-doc.md

 - Composite Pattern for tree structure representation

 ### Performance Optimization
-- Chunked tree processing to manage memory consumption
 - Strategic caching of API responses to reduce redundant network calls
-- Parallel processing of independent subtrees where applicable
-- Memory profiling and optimization for large tree structures
 - Use of IQTree for faster branch length calculation on large phylogenies
 - Efficient propagation of annotations through tree transformations